skurpi/secret-santa/README.md

     docker run santa --send

-To create a folder with text files, call using the `--txt` argument
+To create the output in text, run using the `--txt` argument and save it in a file

-    python secret_santa.py --txt
+    docker run santa --txt > results.txt